frheg/ProgrammingLanguages/README.md

 # Programming Languages

-This repository will contain code from my personal venture into learning new programming languages.
+This repository will contain code where I experiment with new programming languages.

+## Current Languages

+- C++
+- Rust